dimpase/M2/Building-M2-from-source-using-Autotools.md

 ```
 *Note:*
 - Add `--with-gtest-source-path=/usr/src/googletest` to the call to `configure` so that it can find GoogleTest.
-- cohomCalg, Frobby, Mathic, Mathicgb, Memtailor, MPSolve, and Frobby are not available as packages on Arch Linux and will be downloaded and built.
+- cohomCalg, Frobby, Mathic, Mathicgb, Memtailor, and MPSolve are not available as packages on Arch Linux and will be downloaded and built.
 Alternatively, Frobby is available in the [Arch User Repository](https://aur.archlinux.org/packages/frobby).

 ## Debian/Ubuntu